Overview

 Holiday Campaign.
 Turning Chat Into a Social Ritual

-During the holiday period, daily message sending spiked again and sustained 30–35K active senders, showing that conversation becomes more engaging when paired with meaningful context.
+During the holiday period, daily message activity spiked again and sustained 30–35K active senders, reinforcing the idea that conversation becomes more engaging when paired with meaningful shared experiences.

 Learnings